-Alongside this the Mayor also has additional responsibilities hasin their-a representative role on behalf of the Council and the Town to local residents and those who live or work in the Town.
-The position is non-political-and this must be reflected when invitations to functions are accepted.
-It is reasonable for the Mayoralty to be supportive of local business, but the Office should not be used for commercial promotions.
-The Mayor should not use his or her Office, nor council officers, to bypass recognised systems of working.
+Alongside this the Mayor also has additional responsibilities in their representative role on behalf of the Council and the Town to local residents and those who live or work in the Town.
+The position is non-political The Mayor should not use his or her Office, nor council officers, to by-pass recognised systems of working.